tspannhw/FLaNK-CDC/kafkacdc.md

 ![cdcdiagram](https://github.com/tspannhw/FLaNK-CDC/blob/main/cdckafkaconnectdebeziumnifioracle.png?raw=true)

 Since we are out of the office and working remote, I need our relational database records to join us and be sent offsite.
+Our physical tables may be empty, but our database ones are not.
+Let's get that data streaming and useful.

 ![office](https://github.com/tspannhw/FLaNK-CDC/blob/main/images/officemeeting.jpg?raw=true)